 When you work for an employer, your paycheck usually comes with holiday time, vacation time and sickness time already built in.
 When you work for yourself, you also have to budget and plan for these days off.

 For many freelancers, when you don’t work, you don’t get paid.
 To balance this out, you’ll need to figure out how to continue making money if you have to take a sick day or if you want to take a week off for vacation.
 This can come in the the form of working ahead, having sources of passive income, or utilizing an assistant to keep things running when you can’t.
+If you want to avoid getting sick, then MyBiosource Learning Center will have all the articles you would want to read about the different sicknesses there are going around.

 If you’re starting a home based business, then expect to be hit by a lot of hidden costs.
 Just know you don’t need to buy everything the first year you’re in business.
 Stick with the essentials that will help your business flourish, and then consider investing in your business once you have a better sense of direction.